How to Do Push-Ups

-In this push-up guide, I hope to outline a few reasons why push-ups are so hard, how to start doing push-ups as a beginner, how to correct any mistakes you might be making, and how to progress to more difficult variations.
+In this push-up guide, I outline a few reasons why push-ups are so hard for women, how to start doing push-ups as a female beginner, what the best progression is, how to correct any mistakes you might be making.

 The idea for this article came up one day when I was heading to the bathroom during a break in my university class.
 I heard music coming from one of the dance studios down the hall.
 It sounded like intense workout music, so there was a one hundred percent chance I was going to explore.
 Looking through the door, I was exposed to a group of people doing push-ups.